Abbazzabba/Raspberry-Pi-5-NAS/README.md

 ```bash
 # hostname -I
 ```
-- This command will display the IP address(es) assigned to your Raspberry Pi.
-Use the IPv4 address listed (usually something like 192.168.x.x or 10.x.x.x) to access the device remotely (for example, via SSH with PuTTY from your PC).
+- This command will display the IP address(es) assigned to your Raspberry Pi. .
 - Alternatively, you can also run:
 ```bash
 # ifconfig